Skip to main content

 Learn more about the using Deskbells (CNDB-D), our Prodigies Bells App, Boomwhackers, Piano, Xylophones, Recorders & Ukulele

-Prodigies focuses largely on playing with colorful deskbells, our Prodigies Bells App, Boomwhackers, Piano, Xylophones, Recorders & Ukulele
+Prodigies focuses largely on playing with colorful deskbells, our Prodigies Bells App, Boomwhackers, Piano, Xylophones, Recorders, and Ukulele.

-If you DON’T have an instrument, you can still sing and hand-sign with our curriculum, but it definitely makes it more fun & engaging to have an instrument to practice.
+If you DON'T have an instrument, you can still sing and hand-sign with our curriculum, but it definitely makes it more fun and engaging to have an instrument to practice.

 Deskbells

-The core curriculum focuses on bells that are colorful, easy & fun to play.
+The core curriculum focuses on bells that are colorful, easy, and fun to play.

-While they are ideal for beginners & children with special needs, they are also quality and expressive enough for mature players.
+While they are ideal for beginners and children with special needs, they are also quality and expressive enough for mature players.
 Check out our instruments here.

 Voice + Hand-Signs

-Prodigies combines singing Solfege (Do Re Mi etc.) with simple hand-signs to make pitch development concrete, memorable & fun.
+Prodigies combines singing Solfege (Do Re Mi etc.) with simple hand-signs to make pitch development concrete, memorable, and fun.

 The hand-signs help to make the abstract idea of pitch more concrete and memorable.